 As the name hints at, this is a 12-inch snare drum.
 It’s a solid piece of kit with Yamaha opting to go for a blasted aluminum shell.
 This shell gives the drum a real sense of solidity and reassurance that it will withstand the rigors of live touring.
 It’s light in weight yet robustly built.

 To the side of the drum we have an adjustable control knob.
 This knob is ideally used in conjunction with one of Yamaha’s high-end drum modules.
 There is a range of ways in which this knob can be used.
 You can use it to adjust snare strainer tension, just like with a real snare drum.
 Alternatively you can use it to switch sample sources on the fly when performing.
 It can also be used to adjust the level of effect or change the pitch of the drum.
 It’s important to note that you will only have the functionality here if your module is compatible with this control knob.

 The drum head on the XP120SD is a step up from earlier Yamaha drum heads.
 Whereas most mid-range to professional-level Yamaha drum sets offer mesh, in this case they’ve gone for a… *drum roll*… textured cellular silicone head.
 The heads are extremely silent and very responsive, offering a healthy stick bounce.
 It’s probably the closest any electronic drum manufacturer has come to a realistic acoustic drum response to date.

 This is a three zone drum head, which means you can trigger with both the rim and the head.
-The drum is also compatible with sticks and brushes alike, and you can use the control knob here to adjust sensitivity for these purposes.
+The drum is also compatible with standard drumsticks and brushes alike, and you can use the control knob here to adjust sensitivity for these purposes.
 Getting the best out of the XP120SD really comes down to making sure you have a compatible drum module to go with it.

 For example, this video shows the Yamaha XP120SD being used with a Roland TM6 Trigger Module;